bootdotdev/curriculum/README.md

 ⭐ Hit this repo with a star if you find the roadmap useful! ⭐

-This is a living roadmap for [Boot.dev's free-to-audit computer science program for backend developers.](https://boot.dev)
+This is a living roadmap for [Boot.dev's free-to-read computer science program for backend developers.](https://boot.dev)

 ## The Roadmap of Courses and Projects